loadingio/ldresize/README.md

 # ldResize

 A simple bounding box widget empowering users with the ability to move, rotate or scale anything.
-Expected Features:

- * Vanilla JS
- * works both for SVG or HTML ( SVG: ready, HTML: wip )
-   - auto parse transform attr/style for extracting current t/r/s.
-   - keep the flexibility of working also on Canvas. ( Todo )
- * incudes basic affine transformation
-   - can support shear, skew in SVG ? ( Todo )
- * auto transform target, but could also be set to manual
-   - then user should do it themselves from values of get-state.

 ## Usage